edinburgh-napier/SET09102/tutorials/tools/vscode/vscode.md

 {% highlight shell %}sdkmanager --install emulator {% endhighlight %}

-!!! warning "Warning!"
+{: .warning-title }
+> <i class="fa-solid fa-triangle-exclamation"></i> Warning
+>

-    If the command above fails with the message *Failed to find package 'emulator'*, you can install an emulator manually.
-[Download the latest version](https://developer.android.com/studio/emulator_archive), unzip it and copy the *emulator* directory into the *ANDROID_HOME* directory.
+> If the command above fails with the message *Failed to find package 'emulator'*, you can
+> install an emulator manually.
+[Download the latest version](https://developer.android.com/studio/emulator_archive),
+> unzip it and copy the *emulator* directory into the *ANDROID_HOME* directory.
+>

-    Copy the file *package.xml* from the *setup* directory in your cloned repo into the *emulator* directory.
-Edit the last line of the file so that the revision number corresponds to the version of the emulator that you downloaded
+> Copy the file *package.xml* from the *setup* directory in your cloned repo into the
+> *emulator* directory.
+Edit the last line of the file so that the revision number
+> corresponds to the version of the emulator that you downloaded

 ## 12. Install AVD image